AshrafMah/RAG-Chatbot/swift/README.md

 Currently, there is no interface to upload data.
 For now it's done through multiple scripts:

 **Import dataset:**
-- Use the `python create-schema.py` script to create the two schemas
+- Use the `python WeaviateIngestion/create-schema.py` script to create the two schemas
     - Document (whole documents, not vectorized, contain meta data)
     - Chunks (document chunks, vectorized, contain uuid of original document)

-- We offer multiple approaches on loading, cleaning, chunking the data:
+- Use the `python WeaviateIngestion/create-cache-schema.py` script to create the cache schema

+- Use the `python WeaviateIngestion/create-suggestion-schema.py` script to create the cache schema

 - Make sure to add your github token to the `.env` file
 - ```export GITHUB_TOKEN="your-token"```

-- Haystack: `python import-data-haystack.py` (Downloads Weaviate data and uses Haystack to ingest them to Weaviate)
+- Use the `python WeaviateIngestion/import_weaviate.py` script to download, preprocess, and ingest Weaviate documentation into your Weaviate cluster

 ## Swift Engine

-The FastAPI communicates with the SwiftEngine, which is an interface for handling queries and returning results.
+The FastAPI app communicates with the SwiftEngine, which is an interface for handling queries and returning results.
 It acts as a wrapper to enable Swift to use different approaches on querying and information retrieval:

 - `SimpleSwiftEngine`
-    - Uses Weaviate-only, to retrieve documents and the generate module to construct the system answers
+    - Uses Weaviate's `hybrid search` to retrieve documents and the `generate` module to construct the answers to the user's query